 The safety, convenience and newfound choice that comes with online shopping suggest that it is only going to become more important, and more popular, in the future.

 Overall, your choice of last mile carrier is a huge part of making this part of the customer journey successful.
-No matter how loyal your customers may be, too many bad delivery experiences can leave shoppers feeling sour.
+No matter how loyal your shoppers may be, too many bad delivery experiences can leave shoppers feeling sour.

 As much as poor delivery experience may be the fault of the carrier, it still reflects on your brand.
-Despite being out of your control, it can ruin customer relationships.
-With customer expectations and the influence of online reviews at an all-time high, you need a last mile carrier that can help you create a great customer experience every time.
+Despite being out of your control, it can ruin relationships.
+With shopper expectations and the influence of online reviews at an all-time high, you need a last mile carrier that can help you create a great customer experience every time.

-Businesses that excel in shipping and fulfillment have a clear advantage over those that don’t.
+Brands that excel in shipping and fulfillment have a clear advantage over those that don’t.

 The 2020 Canada Post report on ecommerce proves this in its breakdown of the biggest influences driving retailer choice.
 Here are the top four: